patrikhuber/superviseddescent/README.md

 ## Usage

-It is a header only library, and can thus be included directly into your project by just adding `superviseddescent/include` to your projects include directory and including `superviseddescent/superviseddescent.hpp`.
+It is a header only library, and can thus be included directly into your project by just adding `superviseddescent/include` and `3rdparty/cereal-1.1.1/include` to your project's include directory and an `#include "superviseddescent/superviseddescent.hpp"`.

-* Tested with the following compilers: gcc-4.8.2, clang-3.5, Visual Studio 2013
+* Tested with the following compilers: gcc-4.8.2, clang-3.5, Visual Studio 2013 & 2015 RC
-* Needed dependencies: Boost serialization (1.54.0), OpenCV core (2.4.3), Eigen (3.2).
-Older versions might work as well.
+* Needed dependencies: OpenCV core (2.4.3), Eigen (3.2).
+For the apps, Boost (1.54.0) is also required.
+Older versions of the libraries might work as well.

 ## Sample code

+### Robust Cascaded Regression landmark detection

+While the method and this library can be used to approximate arbitrary functions, its prime example is facial landmark detection.
+The library contains an implementation of the _Robust Cascaded Regression_ landmark detection and a pre-trained model.
+Running it is as simple as:

+    rcr::detection_model rcr_model = rcr::load_detection_model("face_landmarks_model_rcr_22.bin");
+    cv::Rect facebox = ...; // has to be detected by e.g. V&J
+    LandmarkCollection<cv::Vec2f> landmarks = rcr_model.detect(image, facebox);

+The full example is at [apps/rcr/rcr-detect.cpp](https://github.com/patrikhuber/superviseddescent/blob/master/apps/rcr/rcr-detect.cpp) and it is built with the library.

-### Simple example: Approximate sin(x)
+### Simple example for generic optimisation: Approximate sin(x)

+The following examples describe using simple hello-world example how to use the library for generic function optimisation (for example for other computer vision tasks).
+We'll start with a simple function, `sin(x)`.
 Define a function:

     auto h = [](Mat value, size_t, int) { return std::sin(value.at<float>(0)); };